datastax/kafka-sink/changelog/README.md

 ## Changelog

+### 1.0.0-alpha2
+- [improvement] KAF-38: Improve performance by parallelizing record mapping and using partition-key-based batches when possible
+- [bug] KAF-36: Kafka Sink fails when optional schema types are used in Avro schema

 ### 1.0.0-alpha1
 - [new feature] KAF-1: Support JSON Records
 - [improvement] KAF-2: Replace duped dsbulk commons code with a ref to the new dsbulk-commons-1.2.0-ng